kushieda-minori/BulkKindleUSBDownloader/README.md

 # Bulk Kindle USB Downloader

-This is a fork of [bOOkp](https://github.com/sghctoma/bOOkp) with updates to support OTP and changes to Amazon's link structure for downloading ebooks.
+This is a fork of [BulkKindleUSBDownloader](https://github.com/Jedi425/BulkKindleUSBDownloader), itself a fork of [bOOkp](https://github.com/sghctoma/bOOkp).
+(Thanks, Jedi425 and sghtoma!)

+My (bellisk's) updates:
+- support downloading books from amazon.co.uk, amazon.com and amazon.de
+- download books that you have access to because they're shared with you by a family member, as well as books you have purchased

 This is a quick'n'dirty script to download all your Kindle ebooks.